-Apps using the same ML functionality provided by the same vendor often contain the same ML model.
-Moreover, most of these models are encrypted, which reflects professional ML providers' awareness of model theft risks and their efforts to mitigate them.
+The encrypted models reflect the awareness of the ML providers in preventing model thefts.
+However, we found 60 cases of different app companies are reusing model licenses.
+One of the licenses is even used by 12 different app companies, indicating a high chance of illegal uses.

 \insight{It is common to see the same encrypted model shared by different apps.} For all the encrypted models that we detected from the apps, we calculate their MD5 hashes and identify those models that are used in different and unrelated apps.
 Figures \ref{fig:model-uniq} and \ref{fig:model-fw-uniq} show the numbers of unique (or non-shared) models and reused (or shared) models, grouped by app markets and ML frameworks, respectively.
 Overall, only 22\% of all the protected models are unique.
 75\% of the encrypted models from Google Play are unique whereas only 50\% and 19\% of the encrypted models on Tencent My App and 360 Mobile Assistant, respectively, are not reused (Figure \ref{fig:model-uniq}).
 When grouped by ML frameworks, 82\% of encrypted SenseTime models are shared, the highest among all frameworks (Figure \ref{fig:model-fw-uniq}).